 Wash and dry the vegetables before cutting them (the only one you should peel is the carrot).
-Coarsely chop the vegetables, then put them in the food processor (2 or 3 cups at a time) and pulse them a few times to get them small enough for a good relish (but not too small).
-The chop size should look like the next photo.
+Coarsley chop the vegetables, then put them in the food processor (2 or 3 cups at a time) and pulse them a few times to get the pieces small enough for a good relish (but not too small).
+The chop size should look like this:

 Mix the small chopped vegetables and 1 cup of pickling salt.
 Place this mixture (covered) in fridge overnight (The salt will draw excess moisture out of the veggies).

 In a large, non-aluminum, pot, mix the vinegar, sugar, celery seed, spices and corn starch.
 Bring to a boil (to dissolve the sugar).
 Add all of the rinsed vegetables to the pot and bring BACK to a boil.
-Once it is boiling well, turn heat to medium low and gently boil everything for 20 minutes, stirring every five minutes or so.
+Once it is boiling hard, turn heat to medium low and GENTLY boil everything for 20 minutes, stirring every five minutes or so.

 While the relish is simmering, sterilize 7 pint jars and 7 (two piece) screw on lids.
-I do this by putting the jars through a hot cycle in my dishwasher (but I don't put the lids in there).
+I do this by putting the JARS through a hot cycle in my dishwasher.
 Keep the jars in the (unopened) hot dishwasher after the last cycle.

-For the lids, I just wash them with hot soapy water, rinse them well and then pour boiling water over them in a large saucepan which I keep warm on a burner.
+For the LIDS, I just wash them with hot soapy water, rinse them well and then pour boiling water over them in a large saucepan which I keep HOT on a burner.

 Remove from boiling water and let cool to room temperature on your kitchen counter.
 As they cool on your counter, you will hear the lids "pop" when they make the correct seal.
 If they don't "pop", just keep them in the fridge.